Word Document Sanitisation

 Redactorr maintains your document's:

-- Formatting (bold, italics, colors, fonts)
+- Formatting (bold, italics, colours, fonts)

 - Styles (headings, lists, quotes)